DETAILED ACTION

 “applying the optimization algorithm to compute one or more uncertainty levels corresponding to one or more unknown tax data variables” (claim 18: further narrowing the recited abstract idea);

-“responsive to a value distribution from the one or more value distributions exceeding the predetermined threshold, populating a tax return field associated with the value distribution” (claim 19: further narrowing the recited abstract idea); and
+“responsive to a value distribution from the one or more value distributions exceeding the predetermined threshold the likelihood of the at least one potential outcome satisfying the predetermined likelihood threshold, populating a tax return field associated with the value distribution the at least one unknown tax data variable” (claim 19: further narrowing the recited abstract idea); and

-“regenerating the ordering of the plurality of questions occurs responsive to terminating the tax return preparation” (claim 20: further narrowing the recited abstract idea).
+“regenerating the optimization algorithm occurs determining that the tax return corresponding to the user is complete” (claim 20: further narrowing the recited abstract idea).

 Conclusion of Dependent Claims Analysis: Dependent claims 2-7, 9-13, and 15-20, do not correct the deficiencies of independent claims 1, 8, and 14, and they are, thus, rejected on the same basis.